JetBrains/amper/docs/Documentation.md

 ## Gradle-based projects

-> Gradle-based Amper is tested with Gradle 8.1.
+> Gradle 8.6 is recommended.
+Gradle 8.7+ is not yet supported.

 In a Gradle-based Amper you need a `settings.gradle.kts` file and a `gradle/wrapper/` folders in the project root:
 ```